tsugicloud/website/user/pages/03.about/02.documentation/01.howto/03.sakai/default.md

     https://www.tsugicloud.org/mod/map/

 2. Sakai supports several ways of installing external tools.
 You can either go to Lessons / External Tools or Site Info / External tools and add an LTI 1.x tool.
-Enter they key, secret, and launch URL and fill in the rest of the fields.
+Enter the key, secret, and launch URL and fill in the rest of the fields.

 **Installing TsugiCloud as an App Store in Sakai**